 Still another compared students randomly assigned to take science lessons either in a classroom or in a school garden.
 That survey data indicated that among children in the garden intervention, science knowledge increased from baseline to follow-up more than among control group children.
 However, science knowledge scores were uniformly poor and gains were very modest.
 At WBNS, students take BOTH indoor classroom lessons studying research and vocabulary, and out-of-doors experiencing and participating in real chemistry and scientific inquiry in the gardens, the woods, and the creeks in their Outdoor Education and Agriculture classes.
 The combination is proving to be extremely effective for long-term retention as we follow the academic success stories of our graduated students.

 Essentially, research and experience has been our guide.
 The members of this organization care deeply about the state of our planet, and have committed themselves to ensuring for a better future by means of teaching our children in a way that will be most effective.
-These days, one only needs to simply follow the research!
-Children learn better when they are physically engaged, when there is a really good reason that makes sense to them, and when their receptors are open.
+One only needs to simply follow the research!
+Children retain information when they are physically engaged, when there is a really good reason that makes sense to them, and when their receptors are OPEN.
 Teaching children in any other way can be counterproductive, and we are only interested in the methods and strategies that allow children the best opportunity to receive and retain information.

 1. Gardening and caring for animals and the earth is physically engaging.